caueguedes/ruby-2.6.3-alpine/README.md

 # ruby-2.6.3-alpine

-Files for creating docker image for ruby 2.6.3
+Minimal image for creating a docker image for ruby 2.6.3